· 3 min read

 • Region: Valtellina and Valchiavenna, the Lombard Alps

-Its older identity is meat the modern version has mostly set aside.
-Several accounts hold that slinzega was originally made with horse rather than beef, and the method still works for horse, venison, deer, and goat today, with beef having become the most common only later.
-The defining variable was never the animal but the size, the small three-hundred-to-eight-hundred-gram muscle that cures faster and concentrates harder than the broad bresaola fillet beside it on the same valley slicer.
+Its older identity is a meat the modern version has mostly set aside.
+Several accounts hold that slinzega was originally made with horse rather than beef, and the method still works for horse, venison, deer, and goat today; beef became the common choice only later.
+The defining variable was never the animal but the size, the small piece that cures faster and concentrates harder, and the heavier spice mix the valley has always used to season it.
+Horse was very likely the meat that taught the format what it could do.

 Read next